The Magic Barrier before Thermalization

-It has been shown that magic can be decomposed into local and non-local contributions \cite{Cao:2024nrx, Cao:2023mzo} and $\cF_A$ provides a lower bound on non-local magic~\cite{Cao:2024nrx}.
-While local magic characterizes non-Clifford features that can be attributed to individual subsystems and thus removed by local unitaries, non-local magic captures intrinsically multipartite, non-stabilizer correlations that cannot be eliminated locally and require entanglement to exist \cite{Cao:2024nrx, Cao:2023mzo, Qian:2025oit, Andreadakis:2025mfw}.
-The total amount of magic can be viewed as the sum of these two components, with the non-local one quantifying genuinely non-classical correlations beyond both stabilizer structure and entanglement.
+It has been shown that non-stabilizerness can be decomposed into local and non-local contributions \cite{Cao:2024nrx, Cao:2023mzo} and $\cF_A$ provides a lower bound on non-local non-stabilizerness~\cite{Cao:2024nrx}.
+While local non-stabilizerness characterizes non-Clifford features that can be attributed to individual subsystems and thus removed by local unitaries, non-local contribution captures intrinsically multipartite, non-stabilizer correlations that cannot be eliminated locally and require entanglement to exist \cite{Cao:2024nrx, Cao:2023mzo, Qian:2025oit, Andreadakis:2025mfw}.
+The total amount of non-stabilizerness can be viewed as the sum of these two components, with the non-local one quantifying genuinely non-classical correlations beyond both stabilizer structure and entanglement.
 Hence, anti-flatness bounds the hardness of classical simulations from below.

 Here we pursue the question whether the description of thermalization of an isolated quantum system requires quantum computing, using SU(2) lattice gauge theory on a linear plaquette chain as an example.
 This system can be viewed as an extreme simplification of the more complex process of thermalization in a highly excited system of quarks and gluons as it is created in relativistic heavy ion collisions \cite{Busza:2018rrf}.
 We will show that in this model system the time dependence of anti-flatness of the entanglement spectrum and the growth of the entanglement entropy are closely connected.
 While not constituting a general proof, our results support the notion that an accurate description of gauge field thermalization requires quantum computing.